9.29.2025

 Rosaries

-One of the ways that I pass the time as I journey from one place to another is in prayer, or contemplation.
-Since Wednesday I have been walking on average about 8 to 10 hours a day, that is a lot of time for prayer!
-Sometimes I marvel at the creation I am traveling through, at other times on how God is working in my heart and still other times I am praying for the needs of the elevations communities that I am part of, my family, my co-workers, my parish, the deacons and clergy of Denver and my friends.
+Sometimes I marvel at the creation I am traveling through, at other times on how God is working in my heart.
+At other times I am praying for the needs of the elevations communities that I am part of, my family, my co-workers, my parish, the deacons and clergy of Denver and my friends.

-One of the best tools for being a pilgrim is the rosary - each one is a meditation on the life of Christ's through the eyes of Mary.
+One of the best tools for being a pilgrim is the rosary - each one is a meditation on the life of Christ' s through the eyes of Mary.
 It is my goto prayer when I am engaged in strenuous work (like climbing hills and mountains).

 No comments: